Blog

 Dr. William Chamberlin | Microbial Infection and Dysbiosis: All Part of the Same Process

 Pic ChamberlinWestern culture tends to emphasize the importance of the individual more as an independent entity whereas Asian philosophy stresses the individual’s role as a component within a greater society.
 Both perspectives are valid; they are just different ways of conceptualizing what one is observing.
+This short paper is offered in an attempt to illustrate that the dysbiosis theory and the infectious theory of Crohn’s disease are not mutually exclusive.

 Read the Full Article